odakahirokazu/ComptonSoft/documentation/installation.md

 ### (1) C++ compliler

 ### (2) [CMake](http://www.cmake.org/) (Cross platform make)
-*version 3.0.7 or later*
+*We recommend version 3.6.1 or later.*

-For easy installation, this package uses CMake to generate building tools such as Makefile.
+This package uses CMake to generate building scripts such as Makefiles.

 ### (3) [Boost C++ library](http://www.boost.org/)
-*version 1.56.0 or later*
+*We recommend version 1.61.0 or later*

 ### (4) [ANL Next framework](http://www.astro.isas.jaxa.jp/~odaka/anlnext/)
-*version 1.7.0 or later*
+*version 1.8.0 or later*

 Compton Soft uses the ANL Next framework.
 ANL Next is a framework for constructing software that performs event-by-event analysis, which usually